145 Beacon

 From mid-1868 through mid-1871, the Coolidges were traveling in Europe; their son Harold was born in Nice, France, in January of 1870.

-In 1870, 145 Beacon was the home of Mrs. Ellen (Lamb) Treadwell Stetson, the widow of George Treadwell and of Joshua Stetson, who had died in July of 1869.
+In 1870, 145 Beacon was the home of Ellen (Lamb) Treadwell Stetson, the widow of George Treadwell and of Joshua Stetson, who had died in July of 1869.
 Prior to his death, they had lived at 29 Commonwealth.
 Ellen Stetson lived at 145 Beacon while her new home at 33 Marlborough was being completed.
 She had moved there by 1871.

 In 1871, 145 Beacon was the home of Robert Charles Winthrop and his wife, Cornelia Adelaide (Granger) Winthrop.
 They previously had lived in Brookline, where they continued to maintain a residence.
 Robert Winthrop was President of the Massachusetts Historical Society, a former Speaker of the US House of Representatives, and a former US Senator.
 By 1872, they had moved to 88 Marlborough.